Skip to main content

 Configuring your server for TLS is important.

-Usually, you can easily configure the settings to require TLS for inbound and outbound mail.
+Usually, you can configure the settings to require TLS for inbound and outbound mail.

 Create Policies and Standards